lujinsong/AlphaOfficeSetup/README.md

      alphaoffice-stack.json

      These scripts use the Container Service Classic REST API's to deploy the three containers created in previous labs.
-The images must be already pushed to the docker registry.
+The images must be already pushed to a docker registry.

   3) AlphaOffice ORACLE database setup scripts (Modified to work with populating an EE version of the Oracle database obtained from the Oracle Docker Store